JakeTreska/CNN-vs-MLP-Deep-Learning-Research/README.md

 # CNN-vs-MLP-Deep-Learning-Research
-This research project compares various deep learning neural networks.
+This research project compares various deep learning neural networks such as CNNs and MLPs.